getsentry/sentry-docs/src/_includes/common/errors-breadcrumbs.md

 {% comment %}
 Guideline: This page is comprehensive; it is stored in the common folder, nested under _includes/common.
 To use,

-1. Add a folder with the name of the platform you are documenting to the _documentation/sdks structure (for example, _documentation/sdks/javascript)
+1. If you haven't already, add the errors content folder to directory of the platform you are documenting -- _documentation/sdks/<sdk/platform>/errors (for example, _documentation/sdks/javascript/errors).
-2. Create a copy of "breadcrumbs.md" file in _documentation/sdks/<platform-name>
+2. Create a copy of breadcrumbs.md file, then add it to the errors folder.
-3. Create the defined `include` statements and add them to the errors-breadcrumbs.md file
+3. Add the SDK-specific `include` statements to the breadcrumbs.md file

 If you have questions, please ask Fiona or Daniel.

-**The objective for this page is that a developer can easily view the breadcrumbs sent for events for this SDK.**
+**The objective for this page is that a developer can easily view the breadcrumbs sent for this SDK.**
 {% endcomment %}

 Sentry uses _breadcrumbs_ to create a trail of events that happened prior to an issue.
 These events are often similar to traditional logs, but have the ability to record more rich structured data.
 For example, Sentry automatically records certain events, such as changes to the URL and XHR requests to add context to an error.